-In this guide, we will learn how to enable (and disable) ping response in Windows 2019/2016 and 2012 R2 servers.
-Though the original post was written with the screenshots from Windows 2012 R2 server, the same steps are applicable to any recent Windows servers.
+This guide will teach us how to enable ping response in Windows 2019/2016 and 2012 R2 servers.
+Though the original post was written with the screenshots from Windows 2012 R2 server, the same steps apply to any recent Windows servers, including version 2022.

 Enabling ping will help you to monitor and troubleshoot network issues on your network.
-Based on your domain environment policies and settings, the ping request will work accordingly.
+The ping request will work according to your domain environment policies and settings.
 If it works by default, we will also show you how to disable the ping in Windows servers.
-By the way, we have mentioned the Powershell commands if you want to work on a remote system or Core edition of Windows OS.
+We have mentioned the Powershell commands if you want to work on a remote system or Core edition of Windows OS.

-1) Go to control panel and open ‘Windows Firewall’.
-There are plenty of ways to reach control panel on a Windows server.
+1) Go to the control panel and open ‘Windows Firewall’.
+There are plenty of ways to reach the control panel on a Windows server.

 Additionally, you can search for ‘Firewall’ in Windows search to reach the advanced Firewall settings as below.

-That will allow incoming ping requests and respond to them without completely disabling Windows firewall service.
-As we enabled this rule only for IPv4 packets, we need to enable the separate similar rule for ICMPv6-In for IPv6 network.
+That will allow incoming ping requests and respond to them without completely disabling the Windows firewall service.
+As we enabled this rule only for IPv4 packets, we need to enable a separate similar rule for ICMPv6-In for the IPv6 network.

-Below screenshot shows a Windows server started responding to ping request one the above rule was enabled.
+The below screenshot shows a Windows server started responding to ping requests once the above rule was enabled.

-In a similar scenario, if a server is responding to ping/ICMP requests, but you need to stop it for tight security, you can simply disable the same rule.
+In a similar scenario, if a server is responding to ping/ICMP requests but needs to stop it for tight security, you can simply disable the same rule.

-Visit the Windows firewall advances settings and disable ‘File and Printer Sharing (Echo Request –ICMPv4-In’) rule.
+Visit the Windows firewall advances settings and disable the ‘File and Printer Sharing (Echo Request –ICMPv4-In’) rule.

-Geeks like command lines, especially Windows OS admins love PowerShell.
-Below commands can be used to enable/disable ping on Windows Server and Client Operating Systems.
-Especially if you work on remote systems via PowerShell or you have the Server Core OS without GUI.
+Geeks like command lines, especially the Windows OS admins love PowerShell.
+We can use the below commands to enable/disable ping on Windows Server and Client Operating Systems.
+Especially if you work on remote systems via PowerShell or have the Server Core OS without GUI.

-Make sure to run below commands ‘as administrator’ on command prompt or PowerShell.
+Make sure to run the below commands ‘as administrator’ on the command prompt or PowerShell.

 Enable IPv4 – This will create an exception in the default Windows firewall rule.